 Many scholars and writers will have a working knowledge of English, and be perfectly able to read and understand complex literature written in that language.
 But putting pen to paper to write in it is a different matter.
 And as the stakes are high, some of the common solutions, such as passing work to a colleague to read through, or asking a native speaker to cast an eye over it, don’t always produce the desired results.
 Sometimes even passing work to a local agency doesn’t help.

 The problem with these solutions is that native speaker acquaintances often are not specialists (it’s not for nothing we spend years acquiring specialist vocabulary, even in our native language!).
 Busy colleagues may simply not have the time to check work thoroughly.
 Even large publishing houses are cutting costs, which means work is not given the expert input it deserves.
 And very often, researchers find passing their work to an impersonal agency very unsettling – after all, it can feel like surrendering control over something they have put massive time and effort (not to mention money) into.

-Academic and creative work needs to be translated or proofread by someone who knows both the respective field and the requirements of the target audience, and who is able to give texts the attention they need.
+Academic work needs to be translated or edited by someone who knows both the respective field and the requirements of the target audience, and who is able to give texts the attention they need.
 Authors find it an intense relief to work with someone happy to communicate with them, who appreciates an exchange of opinions and ideas and who will work with them to reach the highest possible standards while ensuring their texts are still saying what they want them to say.
 They need to feel in control of the process, while feeling confident their work will meet the standards it needs to.